 The Rio Grande supplies water to agricultural regions.
 In fact, only 20% of the river’s water makes it to the Gulf of Mexico.
 The Rio Grande is designated as an American Heritage River.
 Two portions of the Rio Grande are preserved as a “National Wild and Scenic Rivers System.”

-A List of the Largest Rivers in Texas
+Summary of the 12 Longest Rivers in Texas

 The Featured Image